Use 3D eye material with your own eye drawings to help with drawing.

 When I searched the Internet, I found people who offer one-on-one lessons on how to use Clip Studio Paint, so I think you should take advantage of those services.

-At the moment, it is difficult to find the time to respond, and when I answered your questions, you replied that you didn't understand what I was saying, which was a roundabout way of saying that you are bad at explaining things... so I think I am not up to the task.
+At the moment, it is difficult to find the time to respond, and when I answered your questions, you replied to me that you didn't understand what I was saying, which was a roundabout way of saying that you are bad at explaining things... so I think I am not up to the task.

 I think it would be better for you to get guidance from someone who is skilled at teaching...